 - Temporarily stopping breathing during sleep (usually observed by another person)

 - Nighttime restlessness

 - Waking up at night accompanied by choking or gasping for air

 - Waking up with a sore throat or dry mouth

 - Difficulty concentrating or a poor memory

 - Mood changes, such as irritability or depression

 How is obstructive sleep apnea diagnosed?

-To diagnose obstructive sleep apnea your healthcare professional will begin by asking you about your medical history and carrying out a physical exam.
+To diagnose OSA your healthcare professional will begin by asking you about your medical history and carrying out a physical exam.